Bjernson/aws-java-spring-dev-workshop/doc-module-05.md

 ##  Module-05 : Change Logics to Lambda (time durations : 40 mins)
+In this module, we will cover how to create Lambda project using AWS plugin and add custom event for it.

 - Create a Lambda project using AWS plugin for Eclipse
+- Create a custom event for Lambda and Lambda invocation service interface
 - Create a 3 Lambda project to replace the application logics

 ##### reference
 [Invoking AWS Lambda Functions from Java](https://aws.amazon.com/blogs/developer/invoking-aws-lambda-functions-from-java/)

-##### 1. Create a first Lambda project
+### 1. Create a first Lambda project

+#### 1.1.
 Create a Lambda project using AWS Eclipse plugin

 	1. Open AWS Explorer in your Eclipse
 	2. Right click on AWS Lambda and create a new Lambda Project "module-05-lambda-custom"